Sellafield: British Nuclear Fuels Ltd (BNFL)

 Following the break-up of the UKAEA into a research division (UKAEA) and a newly created company for nuclear production British Nuclear Fuels Ltd (BNFL) in 1971, a major part of the site was transferred to BNFL ownership and management.
 In 1981 BNFL's Windscale and Calder Works was renamed Sellafield as part of a major reorganisation of the site and there was a consolidation of management under one head of the entire BNFL Sellafield site.
 The remainder of the site remained in the hands of the UKAEA and was still called Windscale.

 Reprocessing

 Sellafield was the centre of UK nuclear reprocessing operations, which separated the uranium and plutonium from minor actinides and fission products present in spent nuclear fuel.
 The uranium could be used in the manufacture of new nuclear fuel, or in applications where its density was an asset.
 The plutonium was originally used for weapons, and later in the manufacture of mixed oxide fuel (MOX) for thermal reactors.

+Reprocessing ceased on 17 July 2022, when the Magnox Reprocessing Plant completed its last batch of fuel after 58 years of operation.
+In January 2025, the government announced that the 140 tonnes civil plutonium stockpile produced by reprocessing, originally considered a valuable asset, would be immobilised and eventually disposed of in a geological disposal facility, rather than used to produce MOX fuel which was evaluated as an uneconomic option.

 Sellafield Site has had three separate fuel reprocessing facilities: